Gradebook: Initial Setup

 1. To begin, you need to create a place holder in your gradebook for each assignment (or “item,” according to Lyceum’s nomenclature).
 To do this, you must add all items that are to receive a grade on your course’s home page.
 Even items that are not submitted to Lyceum for a grade, such as Attendance & Class Participation, need to be added as an assignment (you do, however, have the option to hide these items from student view).
 All grade items created as assignments on your course’s home page will be automatically added to your gradebook, where you can organize them into categories, assign their weight and record their grade.

-2. Once you’ve added your items as “Assignments” (via the “Add an activity. . .” menu), open the gradebook by clicking on “Gradebook setup” in the “Administration” block:
+2. Once you’ve added your items as “Assignments” (via the “Add an activity. . .” menu), open the gradebook by clicking on “Gradebook setup” under the larger gear icon in the upper right.

 3. The “Gradebook setup” page allows you to configure your gradebook by weighing your grade items and categories according to your grading rubric.
 At this page, you should see a list of all the grade items (or Assignments) you have added to your course.